iifl-logo

 Coromandel Agro Products and Oils Ltd Share Price Auditors Report

-To the Members of Coromandel Agro Products and Oils Limited Report on Audit of the Standalone Financial Statements
+To the Members of Coromandel Agro Products and Oils Limited Report on the Audit of the Standalone Financial Statements

 1. Opinion

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act,

-Act, 2013 (the "Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the
+2013 (the Act) in the manner so required and give a true and fair view in conformity with the

 2. Basis for Opinion

-We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing ("SA"s) specified under section 143(10) of the Act.
-Our responsibilities under those Standards are further described in the Auditor’s Responsibilities for the Audit of the Standalone
+We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Act.
+Our responsibilities under those Standards are further described in the Auditors Responsibilities for the Audit of the Standalone

 Financial Statements section of our report.
-We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI’s Code of
+We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the standalone financial statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code of

 Ethics.
 We believe that the audit evidence obtained by us is sufficient and appropriate to provide a basis for our audit opinion on the standalone financial statements.